What We’ve Learned About Climate Change in the Last 30 Years | Bill McKibben

 This keynote talk was given at the 2019 Bioneers Conference.

-What lessons can we draw from three decades of struggles to address the existential threat of climate disruption?
+Bill McKibben explores: What lessons can we draw from three decades of struggles to address the existential threat of climate disruption?
 What do our failures reveal about the flaws of our political system and the economic nihilism of the fossil fuel industry?
 What strategies are most likely to lead to greater success to save our species from itself?
-Bill McKibben is perhaps our nation’s most influential environmental activist as well as one of our most brilliant thinkers and authors.
-The co-founder of 350.org, the first planet-wide, grassroots climate change movement, Bill wrote The End of Nature (1989), the first general audience book that warned the country about climate change.

 To learn more about Bill MicKibben, visit his website.

 Read the full verbatim transcript of this keynote talk below.

 Introduction by Kenny Ausubel, Bioneers CEO and founder.

 1989 marked a hinge historical moment.
 Bill McKibben published The End of Nature, the landmark book that broke the ice on global warming by reaching a national popular audience.
 Just months earlier, NASA climatologist James Hansen had given his first urgent testimony before Congress as the Paul Revere of global warming.
 He implored the nation’s political leaders to seize the decade of the ‘90s to start winding down our fossil fuel accounts to avoid runaway climate change.